Star Trek: Deep Space Nine: What We Left Behind: Looking Back at Star Trek: Deep Space Nine

 In 2017, Ira Steven Behr announced he had reconvened much of the former cast and crew of Star Trek: Deep Space Nine for a documentary film entitled What We Left Behind (eventually released as What We Left Behind: Looking Back at Star Trek: Deep Space Nine).
 It had a very positive response and surpassed its fundraising goals, and this success led to ground-breaking conversions of Deep Space Nine footage into higher definition, although it caused some delays.
 A screening version was released in late 2018 in Hollywood, in New York City, and at the Destination Star Trek convention in the UK.

 By February 2017, the documentary was partially finished, with an Indiegogo fundraising page set up to crowdsource the rest of the money needed to complete it.
 In addition to interviews with cast and crew, the documentary explored Deep Space Nines legacy; Behr also reconvened the series' old writers' room to develop a script for the first episode of an imagined eighth season, which featured in the film.
 In 2017, a tentative release date was set for 2018.
 In the summer of 2018, the makers scheduled special release events starting in October 2018.
 A version was able to be screened at these special release events at Paramount in Hollywood and some other locations, but a decision was made to delay the media release to increase the number of high-definition conversions.

 In 2017, a fundraiser for the documentary surpassed its target of nearly $150,000 within a day of going live.
 It went on to raise over $500,000 by March 2017.
 When it concluded, it had raised over $631,000 from thousands of donations.

 Development of What We Left Behind took extra time due in part to the large amount of material for editing and technical challenges.
 This includes crafting special-effects footage and working with CBS to make high-definition scans.
 The makers also expanded the amount of footage that was remastered and innovated with a 16:9 scan of the original DS9 film.

-In August 2018, it was the announced that the documentary would have original music scored by Star Trek veterans Dennis McCarthy (256 Star Trek episodes scored) and Kevin Kiner (10 Star Trek episodes scored).
+In August 2018, it was announced that the documentary would have original music scored by Star Trek veterans Dennis McCarthy (256 Star Trek episodes scored) and Kevin Kiner (10 Star Trek episodes scored).
 The documentary's producer was Kai de Mello-Folsom, in consultation with others from the original creative team including Michael Okuda, Jonathan West, and Doug Drexler.

 What We Left Behind: Looking Back at Star Trek: Deep Space Nine premiered in late 2018 at these locations: